Global Health Insurance Card

 Global Health Insurance Card (UK)

-The Global Health Insurance Card replaces the EHIC in the UK and provides access to state-provided healthcare during a temporary stay in the European Union (EU).
+The UK Global Health Insurance Card (GHIC) provides access to state-provided healthcare during a temporary stay in the European Union (EU).
+It replaced the European Health Insurance Card (EHIC) for most people in the UK.

-Irish citizens who were born in the UK, including people of Northern Ireland who are Irish citizens, will not usually be eligible for a new UK-issued EHIC.
-As a UK resident they should apply for a GHIC.
+Irish citizens born in the UK, including people in Northern Ireland who identify as Irish citizens, will not usually be eligible for a new UK-issued EHIC.
+If resident in the UK, they should generally apply for a GHIC instead.

-• a UK State Pensioner or a person receiving some other exportable benefits and has been living in the Republic of Ireland since before 1 January 2021
+• UK State Pensioners or people receiving certain exportable benefits who have been living in the Republic of Ireland since before 1 January 2021

-• a frontier worker (e.g. living south, working north) who has been one since before 1 January 2021, for as long as they continue to be a frontier worker
+• Frontier workers (for example, living south and working north) who have held that status since before 1 January 2021, for as long as they continue to be frontier workers

-• an eligible family member or dependant of one of the above
+• Eligible family members or dependents of the above

 European Health Insurance Card (Ireland/EU)

-The European Health Insurance Card (EHIC) provides access to free or reduced cost public healthcare for necessary treatment while on temporary stays in any of the European Union (EU) or European Economic Area (EEA) countries or Switzerland.
+The European Health Insurance Card (EHIC) provides access to free or reduced-cost public healthcare for medically necessary treatment during temporary stays in EU countries, European Economic Area (EEA) countries, and Switzerland.

-A short-term stay is generally accepted as less than 3 months and students who are studying abroad may be covered for up to a full academic year.
+A temporary stay is generally considered to be less than three months, although students studying abroad may be covered for up to a full academic year.

 Further information >> HSE